HeisenbugLtd/spat/README.md

 Also, please note that this output never lists provers that have never been called, simply because we know nothing about them.

+Worth mentioning is also that the `steps` reported here are different from the steps reported in the `--report-mode` option.
+This is due to the fact that within the `.spark` files steps are currently reported differently that the way `gnatprove` looks at them.
+The thing is that each prover has their own notion of steps, but giving a `--steps` option to `gnatprove` should behave the same regardless of the prover involved, so `gnatprove` implements same transformation to scale the number of steps to roughly the equivalent of alt-ergo steps.

+I decided to implement the same scaling values that `gnatprove` uses (which are also the steps which are reported in the `stats` object of the `.spark` files).

 ### The `--verbose` option